codingMustache/codingMustache/README.md

 ## Joke of the Day

-What do you call a dad that has fallen through the ice?
-A Popsicle.
+How do the trees get on the internet?
+They log on.

 ## Home Server Up-Time